RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 Main Files:
 *TODO*

-+ ./apps/Reacher.app : Contains the unity app.
-This app will simulate the Unity environment.
++ ./apps/* : Rhis folder contains the unity apps (headless ubuntu & mac).
+These apps will simulate the Unity environment.
-+ ddpq_agent.py: This code defines the ddpg agent.
++ ddpq_agent.py: This file defines the DDPG agent.
-+ model.py: This code defines de model of Neural Network architecture.
++ model.py: This file defines the NN architecture [Actor and Critic].
-+ Continuous_Control_Rober.ipynb: This notebook will train the agent.
++ Tennis_Rober.ipynb: This notebook will train the agent.
-+ ./cp folder: Contains the checkpoints of models of the successful agent.
++ ./cp folder: This folder contains the checkpoints of trained agents: actor & critic.

 ## Learning Algorithm
 *TODO*